awsdocs/amazon-chime-sdk-developer-guide/doc_source/chm-dg-glossary.md

 ## V<a name="v"></a>

 **Voice Connector**
 An object that provides provides Session Initiation Protocol \(SIP\) trunking service for phone systems\.
-Administrators use the Amazon Chime AWS administrative console to create an manage Voice Connectors\.
-For more information, see [Managing Amazon Chime Voice Connectors](https://docs.aws.amazon.com/chime-sdk/latest/ag/voice-connectors.html) in the *Amazon Chime SDK Administrator Guide*\.
+Administrators use the Amazon Chime SDK administrative console to create an manage Voice Connectors\.
+For more information, see [Managing Amazon Chime SDK Voice Connectors](https://docs.aws.amazon.com/chime-sdk/latest/ag/voice-connectors.html) in the *Amazon Chime SDK Administrator Guide*\.

 **Voice Connector group**
 A wrapper that contains multiple Voice Connectors from different AWS Regions\.
 Groups allow incoming calls to fail over across Regions, which creates a fault\-tolerant mechanism\.
-For more information, see [Managing Amazon Chime Voice Connector groups](https://docs.aws.amazon.com/chime-sdk/latest/ag/voice-connector-groups.html) in the *Amazon Chime SDK Administrator Guide*\.
+For more information, see [Managing Amazon Chime SDK Voice Connector groups](https://docs.aws.amazon.com/chime-sdk/latest/ag/voice-connector-groups.html) in the *Amazon Chime SDK Administrator Guide*\.